Data Protection Centre/Microsoft 365/Microsoft 365 Retention Policy and Retention Label: A Complete Guide

 • After retention labels are applied to content, content search can be used to find all items that have a specific retention label applied.

 Even though the main purpose of retention labels is to retain or delete content, they can also be used to simply classify content without turning on any retention actions.
-For this, you need to choose the option “Don’t retain or delete items” while configuring retention settings for the label (Step 2 under How to create a retention label).
 For example, you can create and apply a retention label with no actions, and then use that label to find the content later.

 A retention label can also be used as a condition in a DLP (Data Loss Prevention) policy.
 To learn more about how to use a retention label as a condition in DLP policy, click here.